200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-12-Alyciahasanightmare.md

 Mazemaster:
 Secretly create a mystery involving one ally, one enemy, and one object.
 Shuffle the cards and build a 4*5 grid, face-down.
-Place Alycia’s counter on a card.
+Place Alyciaâ€™s counter on a card.

 Game turn:
 One player moves Alycia on a adjacent card.
 Flip over the card she leaves and the card she lands on.